Injuries, Trauma, and Recovery

 Skin can freeze in under 30 minutes at -15 C (5 F).
 During the 1944-45 Battle of the Bulge, frostbite caused more U.S. casualties than German gunfire.Helmets

 Bicycle helmets did not reach mass markets until the 1970s.
-Most are designed for a single impact, yet 60 percent of users keep wearing a crashed helmet, defeating its safety design.Ice Pack
+Most are designed for a single impact, yet 60 percent of users keep wearing a crashed helmet, defeating its safety design.How the Body Responds to Injury

 The RICE guideline (Rest, Ice, Compression, Elevation) was introduced in 1978.
 New studies show icing longer than 20 minutes may actually slow healing, sparking debate in sports medicine.Pain Scale